michasa001/eth-cli/README.md

 eth COMMAND
 ```

-3. Use the eth --help command to view the available commands and their usage:
+3. Use the `eth -help` command to view the available commands and their usage:

 ```
  eth -help